surdu/surdu.github.io/_posts/2011-02-18-set-variable-django-template.md

 ---
 layout: post
-title:  "How to set a variable in Django template"
+title:  "How to Set a Variable in Django Template"
 date:   2011-02-18
 disqus: true
 ---